conanttld/webrtc_video_stream/README.md

 #### Background Blur Processing
 1. When background blur is enabled, the segmentation loop is started
-2. **The videoVisualization service switches display mode from raw video to processed canvas**
+2. The videoVisualization service switches display mode from raw video to processed canvas
 3. For each video frame:
    - The BodyPix model segments the person from the background
    - The original frame is drawn to a canvas
    - A blurred version of the frame is created
    - A composite frame is created, with the person from the original frame and the background from the blurred frame
    - The composite frame is displayed on the canvas
-4. **When disabled, the visualization service switches back to raw video display**
+4. When disabled, the visualization service switches back to raw video display

 ## Server-Side Operation

 ### Components

 1. **Express HTTP Server**
-   - Serves static files
+   - Serves static files for the client application
    - Hosts the WebSocket server
+   - Provides status endpoint for healthchecks

 2. **WebSocket Server**
-   - Maintains client connections
+   - Maintains client connections with unique IDs (UUID v4)
-   - Tracks the broadcaster
+   - Tracks broadcaster and viewers
-   - Relays signaling messages
+   - Relays signaling messages between appropriate peers
+   - Manages viewer count and broadcasts updates
+   - Handles graceful disconnections

 ### Client Tracking

-- Each connected client is assigned a unique UUID
+- Each connected client is assigned a unique UUID via the uuid package
-- Clients are stored in a Map with their UUID as the key
+- Clients are stored in a Map with their UUID as the key (`clients` Map)
+- Viewers are tracked in a separate Set (`viewers` Set)
 - The broadcaster is tracked with a special variable
+- Viewer count is broadcast to all relevant clients when it changes

 ### Message Handling

 The server processes several types of WebSocket messages:

 1. **`broadcaster`**: Designates the sender as the broadcaster
+   - Stores the client as the broadcaster
+   - Notifies the broadcaster of existing viewers
+   - Broadcasts viewer count

-2. **`viewer`**: Notifies the broadcaster that a viewer wants to connect
+2. **`viewer`**: Registers a client as a viewer
+   - Adds client to viewers set
+   - Notifies broadcaster of new viewer
+   - Updates and broadcasts viewer count

-3. **`offer`**: Relays the SDP offer from broadcaster to viewer
+3. **`offer`**: Relays the SDP offer from broadcaster to specific viewer
+   - Forwards offer with sender information

 4. **`answer`**: Relays the SDP answer from viewer to broadcaster
+   - Forwards answer with sender information

 5. **`candidate`**: Relays ICE candidates between peers
+   - Forwards candidate with sender information to specific target

+6. **`stop`**: Handles stream termination
+   - From broadcaster: Notifies all viewers, clears viewer list
+   - From viewer: Updates viewer count, notifies broadcaster

-6. **`stop`**: Notifies affected clients when a stream ends
+7. **`viewer-disconnected`**: Notifies broadcaster when a viewer disconnects
+   - Updates viewer count
+   - Provides information about which viewer disconnected

-### Disconnect Handling
+### Server Readiness and Disconnect Handling

+- Server maintains a `serverReady` flag to prevent premature connections
 - When clients disconnect, they are removed from the client map
 - If the broadcaster disconnects, all viewers are notified with a `stop` message
-- **Server maintains a readiness state to prevent premature connections**
-- **Server provides a status endpoint for clients to check availability**
+- Server provides a `/status` endpoint for clients to check availability
+- Viewer disconnections are tracked and reported to the broadcaster
+- Viewer count is maintained accurately through connection lifecycle

 ## Signal and Data Flow